-115. CRPS Policy 6.3.5(2) seeks to ensure that the nature, timing and sequencing of new development is co-ordinated with the development, funding, implementation and operation of transport and other infrastructure.
-Policy 6.3.5(2)(e) states that this is in order to ensure new development does not occur until provision for appropriate infrastructure is in place.

-- 116. SDC has provided additional information in relation to provision of infrastructure for the following:52 - (a) Water supply; - (b) Wastewater; and - (c) Stormwater. - 117.
+- 115. CRPS Policy 6.3.5(2) seeks to ensure that the nature, timing and sequencing of new development is co-ordinated with the development, funding, implementation and operation of transport and other infrastructure.
+Policy 6.3.5(2)(e) states that this is in order to ensure new development does not occur until provision for appropriate infrastructure is in place. - 116.
+SDC has provided addition information in relation to provision of infrastructure for the following: - (a) Water supply; - (b) Wastewater; and - (c) Stormwater. - 117.
 Policy 6.3.5(2)(e) was drafted to ensure that new development provides for appropriate infrastructure and that its provision should be real and demonstrable, noting in the principal reasons and explanation that it states that it is important that timing and sequencing of development is aligned with funding and implementing of infrastructure.
 In this regard, I consider that it should be identified and budgeted for in a timely manner in an Annual Plan or LTP of the relevant local authority (unless it can be evidenced as being provided through a developer agreement or similar third party arrangement). - This is supported by the principal reasons and explanation for Policy 6.3.5, which states that it is important that timing and sequencing of development are aligned with funding and implementation of infrastructure.
 I do not agree that evidence merely demonstrating that feasible servicing options exist is sufficient, or that site specific upgrades can be made, given the need to service a number of developments should further notified private plan changes be approved.
-Additionally, the upgrades have not been approved or consented, and it is not clear what the implications of additional intensification in Selwyn District as a result of the MDSR will have on capacity in the network. - 119.
-Mr England concludes, in his Infrastructure Review Report for SDC, that there is additional capacity for growth within existing water takes within the Rolleston Structure Plan area with further capacity upgrades proposed and planned for, but that deferral of some land may be required until consented water can be made available for those areas outside of the Structure Plan Area.
+Additionally, the upgrades have not been approved or consented, and it is not clear what the implications of additional intensification in Selwyn District as a result of the MDSR will have on capacity in the network.

-52 S42A Report Servicing Hearing Report, Murray England.
+S42A Report Appendix A Water/Wastewater/Stormwater Servicing, Murray England